carpentries-lab/metagenomics-workshop/_extras/data.md

 - JP4D_R1.fastq.gz  187.0 MB.
 - JP4D_R2.fastq.gz  212.2 MB.

-## mags directory
+## Directory `mags`
-mags directory contains the assembly of the JP4D sample.
+`mags` contains the assembly of the JP4D sample.
 - JP4D_contigs.fasta  73.0 MB

-## taxonomy directory.
+## Directory `taxonomy`
-Since kraken wont be run in the lesson this directory contains taxonomic asignation obtained by run kraken on the trimmed reads.
+Since Kraken2 won't be run in the lesson, this directory contains taxonomic assignment obtained by running Kraken2 on the trimmed reads.
-From these files users can obtained biom files that will beinput for the r analysis and visualization of abundance tables.
+From these files users can obtained `biom` files that will be the input for the R analysis and visualization of abundance.

-Finally, it contains a subdirectory with the taxonomic assignation of the first bin from sample JP4D.
+Finally, it contains a subdirectory with the taxonomic assignment of the first bin from sample JP4D.

 - JC1A.kraken 6.4 MB.
 - JC1A.report 146.5 kB.